latinos/LatinoTrees/AnalysisStep/test/README.md

     python translate_samples_config.py samples/samples_data_2016_ReReco.py list_data_2016_ReReco.py

 The next step submits jobs for producing the latino trees with a maximum size of 1GB.
-In order to work on different T2s it makes use of the batchTools that are also used in the post-processing which requires the following steps:
+In order to work on different T2s it makes use of the batchTools that are also used in the post-processing.
+The following steps are required the first time.

-    - Go to LatinosAnalysis/Tools/python
+    cd LatinosAnalysis/Tools/python
-    - cp userConfig_TEMPLATE.py userConfig.py
+    cp userConfig_TEMPLATE.py userConfig.py
-    - Edit userConfig.py 'baseDir' variable (You need a location with some reasonable space for job log files)

-By default the python script doesn't submit jobs so you can check if it correctly finds all the samples and directories.
-To submit the jobs run the command with "1" as the last argument:
+Edit 'baseDir' inside *userConfig.py*, as you need a location with some reasonable space for job log files.
+By default the python script below does not submit jobs, so you can check if it correctly finds all the samples and directories.
+To submit the jobs run the command with "1" as the last argument.

     python multiLxbatchCmssw2latino_split_autoComplete.py list_data_2016_ReReco.py [0 = no jobs are submitted (default) / 1 = submit jobs ]

 Do not forget to delete all stepB.root files from old latino productions.
-We have a limited eos space.
+We have limited space.

 8. Postprocess the latino trees